Last Updated on 13 February 2026 by Cycloscope

 No luxury saddle nor expansive hi-tech gel pad is going to save you from the most famous cyclist’s curse, the pain in the ass.

-Position on the bike and riding style can help a bit, your weight should never be charged on the perineum, and most of it should stay on the legs, with the rest of it on the handlebars. (check this article on how to alleviate saddle sores for girls).
+Position on the bike and riding style can help a bit; your weight should never be placed on the perineum, and most of it should stay on the legs, with the rest on the handlebars.
+(Check this article on how to alleviate saddle sores for girls.

 5. Smashed animals on the side of the road

-Truth is, we also saw quite a few living specimens, rare hornbills in Brunei, moon bears in Japan, dusky leaf monkeys (langur) in Thailand, steppe hamsters in Qinghai (China), and many more types of snakes, insects, birds, and whatever…
+The truth is, we also saw quite a few living specimens: rare hornbills in Brunei, moon bears in Japan, dusky leaf monkeys (langurs) in Thailand, steppe hamsters in Qinghai (China), and many more types of snakes, insects, birds, and whatever…

-So it is true, you’ll spot wildlife when cycling, a silent bicycle doesn’t scare away and, most importantly, doesn’t kill.
+So it is true: you’ll spot wildlife when cycling.
+A silent bicycle doesn’t scare them away and, most importantly, doesn’t kill.
 So do it, get into the wild with your bike.

 6. Answering the exact same questions every day

-Surely is nice to connect with locals, but sometimes is just so boring to repeat yourself, especially in some countries, like Kazakhstan for example, where literally every car passing by stops to interrogate you.
-Luckily there are not so many cars in Kazakhstan.
+Surely it’s nice to connect with locals, but sometimes it’s just so boring to repeat yourself, especially in some countries, like Kazakhstan, for example, where literally every car passing by stops to interrogate you.
+Luckily, there aren’t many cars in Kazakhstan.

 We met a touring cyclist in Kyrgyzstan who had dozens of copies of the same write-up, in Russian, on that piece of paper were the answers to all the most common questions.
-He stored a few in his pockets and was handing them like flyers to all the people approaching with their cars or motorbikes, pretty clever.
+He stored a few in his pockets and handed them out like flyers to all the people approaching with their cars or motorbikes, pretty clever.

 7. Coach Drivers

-What’s worse than cycling roads busy with traffic?
-The answer is, that the cycling road is busy with coach traffic.
-Tourist buses are the worst companions with whom to share the road in our experience, we really don’t know why.
+What’s worse than cycling on roads busy with traffic?
+The answer is that the cycling road is busy with coach traffic.
+Tourist buses are the worst companions to share the road with, in our experience; we really don’t know why.

 We generally get respect from truck drivers, who most of the time give us a lot of space when cycling and often wave at us.
 Less so from the average cars, which tend to always be too close when passing us, and stick to our arses when they simply can’t… but tourist bus drivers are undeniably the worst, at least according to our statistics, which now are based on a pretty significant sample.

-Maybe they have all the reasons to be stressed, carrying dozens of tourists which can be bothering, impolite, sometimes pretentious, and noisy while riding up winding roads for hours every single day.
+Maybe they have all the reasons to be stressed, carrying dozens of tourists who can be bothering, impolite, sometimes pretentious, and noisy while riding up winding roads for hours every single day.

 But the way they usually pass just a few centimeters from us, almost like we don’t exist, makes us always think twice about riding certain routes where we know there are a lot of them.
 What are your thoughts about coach drivers?